-The best price found on momondo to Los Angeles was $56/pp from Denver, which is 95% cheaper than the average flight price to Los Angeles.
+The best price found on momondo to Los Angeles was $66/pp from San Diego, which is 94% cheaper than the average flight price to Los Angeles.
 To find the cheapest price to Los Angeles from your area, use momondo’s Airport-to-Airport Pricing Tool.

 Our most recent data shows that the best time of day to fly to Los Angeles is in the evening.
-Flights from United States to Los Angeles during this time can be as low as $299.
-Try not to purchase tickets at noon because they tend to be around $327.
-Of course, these prices can vary depending on the time of year and what airport you fly to.
+Flights from United States to Los Angeles during this time can be as low as $318.
+At noon is when there is more demand to fly to Los Angeles, so prices are often more expensive at around $352 per ticket.

 The month of July, August, or September is often the best time to visit Los Angeles to go to the beach due to the weather.
 Venice Beach is the most often visited beach in the area.
-For those looking to visit another area beach, Muscle Beach is a great option in the Los Angeles area.
+Consider visiting Muscle Beach during your Los Angeles visit as well.

 Finding an alternative and possibly cheaper destination airport near Los Angeles is possible.
 If you are planning a flight to Los Angeles, consider booking flights to Hawthorne Airport (9 mi from Los Angeles city center), Los Angeles Airport (9 mi from Los Angeles city center), Burbank Bob Hope Airport (10 mi from Los Angeles city center), Long Beach Municipal Airport (19 mi from Los Angeles city center) or Santa Ana J. Wayne/Orange Cnty Airport (37 mi from Los Angeles city center).

-The cheapest airport near Los Angeles is typically Burbank Bob Hope Airport with an average price of $466/person.
+The cheapest airport near Los Angeles is typically Santa Monica Airport with an average price of $443/person.
 These prices vary based on where travelers are coming from.
 It is suggested that travelers looking to save money try momondo’s Airport-to-Airport Pricing Tool.